 The 3TU Master’s programme in CME uses cutting-edge technology to dissect and understand processes which integrate governance issues, societal trends and management methodologies.
-Key areas of study in the University of Twente’s CME programme include sustainable building, public-private governance, industrialization in engineering and construction, IT in the supply chain and IT and risk management.
-This broad programme has been developed in close association with the construction industry and is not only project-based but also geared towards process and design.
+Key areas of study in the University of Twente’s CME programme include sustainable building, public-private governance, industrialization in engineering and construction, supply chain management and risk management.
+This broad programme has been developed in close association with the construction industry and is not only project-based but also geared to process and design.

 The Master’s in Construction Management and Engineering is a full-time, two-year programme worth 120 credits (EC).
 With its clear international orientation, this English-taught programme will enable you to tackle the construction sector’s key problems, which are international in scope and affected by global trends.
 On graduation you will earn the title of Master of Science (MSc).